 Foreign-born students create jobs for North Dakotans and often provide the technological innovations that drive economic growth in the state.
 A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.

 Immigration Reform = Economic Growth in North Dakota

 Reforming our immigration system will generate millions of dollars and thousands of jobs across North Dakota.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,100 jobs and more than $108 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to North Dakota between 2010 and 2013 will translate into 569 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 400 jobs and add more than $36 million to Gross State Product by 2014.

 In North Dakota, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $53 million to Gross State Product in 2014.

 Hispanics play an important role in all areas in North Dakota, but a report recently published by the Partnership for a New American Economy shows how significant their economic contribution is.
 Statewide, Hispanics account for $297 million of the spending power.
 They also pay $96 million in federal, state, and local taxes; $49 million of that amount goes to Social Security and $11 million goes to the Medicare trust fund.